cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 This function can be used to calculate the ENBW of an arbitrary filter response, including the AD7124's internal filters.
 The frequency response of the AD7124 SINC4 filter, 128sps sample rate can be calculated similar to the previous 50/60Hz rejection filter example.
 The arb_anbw function returns a ENBW of about 31Hz.

 The ADALM2000 noise generator can be used to validate this result.
 Setting the test noise generator to generate a band of 1000µV/:math:`\sqrt{Hz}` should result in a total noise of about 5.69mVRMS, and measured results are approximately 5.1mVRMS total noise.
-The oscilloscope capture of the ADC input signal is plotted next to the ADC output data below, in figure :ref:`noiseblast` Note the measured peak-to-peak noise of 426mV, while the ADC peak-to-peak noise is about 26mV.
+The oscilloscope capture of the ADC input signal is plotted next to the ADC output data, in Figure :ref:`noiseblast` .
+Note the measured peak-to-peak noise of 426mV, while the ADC peak-to-peak noise is about 26mV.
 While such a high noise level is (hopefully) unrealistic in an actual precision signal chain, this exercise demonstrates that the the ADC’s internal filter can be relied on to act as the primary bandwidth limiting, and hence noise reducing, element in a signal chain.

 .. figure:: ad7124_noise_blast.png